microcipcip/vue-use-kit/src/components/useSearchParams/stories/useSearchParams.md

 ### Returns

 - `searchParams: Ref<object>` the object containing the search parameters as key value pairs
-- `isTracking: Ref<boolean>` whether the function is tracking the user's location search parameters or not
+- `isTracking: Ref<boolean>` whether this function events are running or not
 - `start: Function` the function used to start tracking the location search parameters
 - `stop: Function` the function used to stop tracking the location search parameters